 - Cash and Checks – If you prefer to make your gift by mail, please download a giving form to complete and mail to us.

-- Securities, Wire Transfers – Please contact Anne Martens for more information about gifts of securities or those made via wire transfer.
+- Securities, Wire Transfers – Please contact Lele LeVay for more information about gifts of securities or those made via wire transfer.

 - Gift annuities, life insurance, bequests, IRA’s, POD Accounts – Gifts made as part of your estate plan may enable you to make a more significant gift than you thought possible while, at the same time, achieving your financial and estate planning goals.
-Please contact Anne Martens for more information.
+Please contact Lele LeVay for more information.

-Electronic Funds Transfer (EFT) – You may have your gift automatically deducted from your savings or checking account monthly.
-Please contact Lele Ashworth for more information.
+- Electronic Funds Transfer (EFT) – You may have your gift automatically deducted from your savings or checking account monthly.
+Please contact Lele LeVay for more information.